-When you are buying a condo in Florida, you are required by Law to recieve a copy of the Declaration of the Condominium or condo docs as they are more commonly known - this is mandatory regardless of whether you are buying a resale condo, key ready condo or a pre construction condo.
+When you are buying a condo in Florida, you are required by Law to receive a copy of the Declaration of the Condominium or condo docs as they are more commonly known – this is mandatory regardless of whether you are buying a resale condo, key ready condo or a pre construction condo.
 These condo docs are registered with the State and can be over 500 pages in length.

 The condo docs will contain lots of specific information, including details about the developer, the formation of the Home Owners Association – HOA – and related fees, plans of the buildings, floor plans for each unit and the all important Rules and Regulations of the condominium